leereyno/quicksystemctl/README.md

 `sdaemonreload`

-Useful for when you've made changes to the systemd configuration files
+Useful for when you've made changes to the systemd daemon configuration files or installed a new daemon

 Runs `systemctl daemon-reload`